Search

 Website retargeting

 Let’s say you plan a long trip and thus need good new headphones for your child.
 You enter your search engine, type in your request, and look at your options.
 As you browse, cookies collect your behavioral data.
-This data is further used to retarget kid headphones to you as you continue browsing the internet for other needs in the following days and weeks.
+These cookies are retargeting cookies.
+They store what you looked at, so ad platforms can show you related ads later and you see ads for kid headphones as you continue browsing the internet for other needs in the following days and weeks.

 Social media retargeting